Generic Name: potassium aminobenzoate (po TAS ee um a MEE noe BEN zoe ate)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Potaba if you are allergic to it.

 To make sure Potaba is safe for you, tell your doctor if you have:

 It is not known whether Potaba will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant while using Potaba.

-It is not known whether Potaba passes into breast milk or if it could harm a nursing baby.
+It is not known whether potassium aminobenzoate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.